annleefores/cruddur/journal/week0.md

  ```

 - Make sure to copy SNS topic ARN thats returned as response.
-- To subscribe to SNS topic run this command replacing `arn` with SNS topic ARN also don't forget to add the email.
+- To subscribe to an SNS topic, run this command, replacing 'arn' with the ARN of the SNS topic, and don't forget to include the email address.

 ```
 aws sns subscribe \